octarudin/example-repo/README.md

 # Example Repository
 This is a sample repo, hello world!!

-oh yeah, new words added
+oh yeah, new words added.

+never ever store any private credentials! never!